 Explore Jardín Botánico Carlos Thays

-The Jardín Botánico Carlos Thays is one of the most beautiful places to visit in Buenos Aires.
+The Jardín Botánico Carlos Thays is another beautiful place to visit in Buenos Aires.
 This stunning botanical garden is home to over 2000 species of plants, fountains, and sculptures.

 Explore the romantic pathways and admire the lush greenery as you walk peacefully through this picturesque park.
-Whether you’re seeking respite from the bustling city or simply looking for a beautiful place to explore, the Jardín Botánico Carlos Thays is sure to please.
+Whether you’re seeking a break from the bustling city or simply looking for a lovely place to explore, the Jardín Botánico Carlos Thays is sure to please.

 See Floralis Genérica

 The Floralis Genérica is a breathtaking sculpture and one of the top things to admire in Recoleta.
 Argentine architect Eduardo Catalano designed this 24-meter tall flower-shaped structure, inspired by the country’s national flower, the ceibo.
 Enjoy a peaceful stroll through the park and get close to this incredible piece of art.

 Address: Av.
 Pres.
 Figueroa Alcorta 2301, C1425 DF, Argentina

 Have An Adventure At Parque de la Costa

 Parque de la Costa is the largest theme park in Argentina and one of the most popular Buenos Aires attractions.
 With over 25 rides, shows, and attractions, this amusement park promises an exciting adventure for all ages.

 Take your family on a thrilling journey with roller coasters, water rides, and live entertainment.
 Soar through the air on a virtual reality ride or take a relaxing boat ride on the lake – whatever you choose, Parque de la Costa promises to be an unforgettable adventure.